Urik (rural locality)

-Urik (Урик) is a rural locality (a selo) in Irkutsky District of Irkutsk Oblast, Russia, located approximately 18 km from Irkutsk.
+Urik (Урик) is a rural locality (a selo) in Irkutsky District of Irkutsk Oblast, Russia, located approximately 18 km north of Irkutsk.
 The population was 2,184 as of 2012.

 It is named after the Urik River.
 Founded in 1673, it is the oldest rural locality in Irkutsky District.
 Several Decembrists, including Michael Lunin and Nikita Muravyov, were exiled to Urik.